MichaelGreenNZ/MG_MA3_StartShow/README.md

 ## v0.1
 * Intial Release

+# Usage

+You Patch your fixtures the same as the exisiting start show, and build your groups the same.
+You need your fixtures to be put in their roughly correct 3D position as on the StartShow Update Layout view there is a new group for the Phaser Grid Selection which is an overall Grid selection of your Fixtures from the Top Down Perspective.
+You'll also need to store the Full Linear selection into the Phaser Linear Group.

 # Support
 Head on over to the MA Users Discord for support for this Showfile - https://discord.gg/bdxy9MtsqY